 Patients with the following conditions were excluded from clinical study: active autoimmune disease; receiving immunosuppressive treatment; live-virus vaccine administration within 28 days of the study treatment start; HIV infection, hepatitis B or hepatitis C infection; a history of interstitial lung disease or idiopathic pulmonary fibrosis.

-This medicinal product contains 51.6 mg sodium per 1200 mg dose and 64.5 mg sodium per 1500 mg dose.
-The equivalent of 2.58% and 3.23% of the WHO recommended maximum daily intake of 2 grams for an adult.
+This medicinal product contains 51.6 mg sodium per 1200 mg dose and 64.5 mg sodium per 1500 mg dose, equivalent to 2.58% and 3.23% of the WHO recommended maximum daily intake of 2 grams for an adult.
+However, sodium chloride 9 mg/mL (0.9%) solution for infusion is used for the dilution of Cejemly prior to administration and this should be taken into consideration in the context of the daily sodium intake of the patient.

 All physicians administering sugemalimab must be familiar with the Physician Information and Management Guidelines.
 The physician must discuss the risks of sugemalimab therapy with the patient.
 The patient will be provided with the patient card and instructed by the physician to carry the card at all times.